sonic-net/SONiC/doc/fault_management/fault_mgmt_infra_HLD.md

 # Feature Name
-This is generic Fault Management Infrastructure document aiming at Fault Analysis and Handling
+This is a platform independent **Fault Management Infrastructure** document aiming at Fault Analysis and Handling

 # High Level Design Document
 #### Rev 0.1